msd-code-academy/react-workshop/04-suspense-and-async-mode/README.md

 ### React.lazy

-* lazy() is a function that enables you to to render a dynamic import as a regular component
+* lazy() is a function that enables you to render a dynamic import as a regular component
 * Will automagically load the bundle with the dynamically imported component at the moment it is required to render

 #### Standard import